RyanAmaudruz/SatelliteODIN/README.md

 ![Alt Text](visuals/ODIN_framework.png)

 ## Contributions
-- [x] **Adaptation**: We extend the original repo, which contained the DetCon framework to the ODIN framework.
+- [x] **DetCon to ODIN conversion**: We extend the original repo, which contained the DetCon framework to the ODIN framework.
 This involved creating the code for the Object Detection part of the ODIN network.
-Furthermore, instead of a Swin backbone, we utilise a plain ViT backbone and make the necessary adjustments.
+- [x] **Plain ViT backbone**: Instead of a Swin or ResNet backbone, we utilise a plain ViT backbone and make the necessary adjustments.
+- [x] **Satellite imagery**: We make the necessary adjustments to cater for Multi-Spectral images with 13 channels.
 - [x] **Visualisations**: We added some visualisations to validate that the object detection mechanism and cropping worked as intended.

 ## License